Number of staff and nature of the first instance authority

 Name in English Number of staff Ministry responsible Is there any political interference possible by the responsible Minister with the decision making in individual cases by the determining authority?

-International Protection Agency (IPA) 23 Ministry for Home Affairs, National Security and Law Enforcement Yes
+International Protection Agency (IPA) 22[1] Ministry for Home Affairs, Security and Employment Yes

-Malta amended its Refugees Act in August 2020, transforming the Office of the Refugee Commissioner (RefCom) into the International Protection Agency (IPA) without changing its mandate.
-The IPA is the authority responsible for examining and determining applications for international protection at first instance.[1]
+The International Protection Agency (IPA) is the authority responsible for examining and determining applications for international protection at first instance.[2]
 The IPA is a specialised authority in the field of asylum.
-However, it falls under the Ministry also responsible for Police, Immigration, Asylum, Correctional Services and National Security.
+However, it falls under the Ministry also responsible for Police, Immigration, Correctional Services and National Security.

-The IPA is still far from being able to carry its mission autonomously and, up to the moment, heavily relies on the support provided by European Asylum Support Office (EASO, currently European Union Agency for Asylum).[2]
-At the end of the year, the IPA had only 5 caseworkers in charge of conducting interviews and 3 officials drafting decisions out of the 23 staff total staff employed.
+The IPA is still far from being able to carry its mission autonomously and, up to the moment, heavily relies on the support provided by the European Union Agency for Asylum.
+In 2023, the IPA had 3 officials drafting decisions out of the 22 staff total staff employed.
 This is less than previous years, in 2020, the IPA employed 28 staff, among them 19 are caseworkers.
 Out of these, 5 were in charge of drafting decisions on asylum applications.
+At the end 2022, IPA had a total staff of 21 persons: 2 conducing first instance interviews and 4 taking decisions or making final recommendations.[4]
+According to the Home Affairs Ministry, by the end of 2023, the IPA was in the process of recruiting 25 new protection officers, with several already in place by December 2023.[5]

 [1] Article 4 International Protection Act.